 Those two work streams will require an investment in business process rationalization, training, some technical analysis work, and possibly supporting systems and execution technologies (e.g.: condition monitoring).
 If you are too lean to staff with planners, then you may need to invest in them, but you can take comfort in the fact that they’ll more than pay for themselves with improved efficiencies from your trades workforce.
 Good planning and scheduling practices can translate the cost of a planner into the equivalent of having a dozen or more trades – without hiring!

 Combined, the effects of improved efficiency (getting work done well) and effectiveness (doing the right work) are multiplied.
 In a recent customer case dealing with 6 operational locations, we found $100 million in cost reductions and another $900+ million in productivity gains, both annually.
 There was no need for capital investment to achieve that.
 The cost was roughly $20 million spread over a 3 year period.
 In another case, we produced a combined gain from 2 sites of nearly $1.2 billion annually.
-That required roughly $12 million investment over 3 years.
+That required roughly a $12 million investment over 3 years.
 Both of those cases involved transformations where reliability was low and maintenance practices highly reactive to breakdowns.
+Our Business Case Estimator tool was used to develop those estimates.

 If you have any of these “symptoms”, then you may have a bigger case for change than you currently realize: